MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BMC_StructuredDataMarkup.md

 ## Microdata requirements

 - The microdata must be embedded in the HTML returned from your web server.
 It can't be generated after JavaScript executes a page load.
 - Your landing page microdata must be static.
-For example, prices can’t fluctuate based on user data (such browser, cookies, or IP address).
+For example, prices canâ€™t fluctuate based on user data (such browser, cookies, or IP address).
 - The microdata must match the values that are shown to the user.
 Purposefully incorrect data in your landing page violates the [Microsoft Advertising Terms and Conditions](https://bingads.microsoft.com/tc.aspx).